TomasBoda/agent-lang/thesis.md

   return defineDeclaration;
 }
 ```
-This method sequentially checks for current token types, saves the important tokens and their values to local variables and if all is correct, returns an object representing the `define` declaration with all its metadata needed for the runtime module.
+This method sequentially checks for current token types, saves the important tokens and their values to local variables and if all is correct, returns an object representing the `define` declaration with all its metadata needed by the runtime module.
 This object is one node of the AST, which is being generated by the parser.

 There are numerous node types (non-terminals), each representing an essential meaningful unit of the AST, such as variable declaration, binary expression, call expression etc.

 It is also important to mention, that the order in which these parser methods call themselves is of high importance, especially in parsing expressions.
 Let's illustrate this on an example of parsing additive and multiplicative expressions.
 ```ts